richardguinness/plotify/README.md

 Having overcome these, we fine-tuned the model using a Google Colab provided NVIDIA A100.
 The process took about 30 minutes until `val_loss` stabilised and training was stopped early.

+## Improvements

+- Decrease text generation time.
+Presently it takes about 45 seconds to generate 150 tokens.
+Using JIT compilation it should be possible to reduce significantly (sub 5 seconds should be possible for 2nd and subsequent requests).
+- Bring image generation on board: instead of relying on a 3rd party.
+- Implement fine-tuning via a new admin pane within the front-end.
+This would allow fine-tuning on different corpuses of text.

 ## Resources